idaholab/moose/modules/navier_stokes/doc/content/source/executioners/SIMPLENonlinearAssembly.md

 !listing modules/navier_stokes/test/tests/finite_volume/ins/channel-flow/segregated/2d/2d-segregated-velocity.i block=UserObjects

-Next, we add the SIMPLE executioner:
+Next, we add the SIMPLENonlinearAssembly executioner:

 !listing modules/navier_stokes/test/tests/finite_volume/ins/channel-flow/segregated/2d/2d-segregated-velocity.i block=Executioner

-We see that it has a parameter called [!param](/Executioner/SIMPLE/pressure_gradient_tag).
+We see that it has a parameter called [!param](/Executioner/SIMPLENonlinearAssembly/pressure_gradient_tag).
 This tag needs to be added to the pressure gradient kernels to enable the separation of terms needed in $A^{-1}H$.
 This can be easily done as follows in the `FVKernels`:

 !listing modules/navier_stokes/test/tests/finite_volume/ins/channel-flow/segregated/2d/2d-segregated-velocity.i block=u_pressure v_pressure

-!syntax parameters /Executioner/SIMPLE
+!syntax parameters /Executioner/SIMPLENonlinearAssembly

-!syntax inputs /Executioner/SIMPLE
+!syntax inputs /Executioner/SIMPLENonlinearAssembly

-!syntax children /Executioner/SIMPLE
+!syntax children /Executioner/SIMPLENonlinearAssembly